Find out about applying for the selective grammar schools and how to register for the selection tests.

 You may want your child to transfer to a selective grammar school at a time other than the normal transfer time (the end of year 6), for example if you move into the area when your child is already in secondary education.

 Testing arrangements for pupils in the current year 7 and above are arranged by staff in each of the selective schools.
-The tests are curriculum-based tests in English, maths and science.
-Ripon Grammar School also tests proficiency of a modern foreign language.
-Details of these tests are available from the head teacher of the school concerned.
-Tests will normally take place at the school, usually towards the end of the summer term.
+The tests for Ripon Grammar School are curriculum-based tests in English, maths and science.
+Information regarding these tests, are available from the school.

 Boarding provision at Ripon Grammar School

-Each year, there are up to 14 boarding places available in year 7 at Ripon Grammar School, with admission being based on the same selection procedures as other pupils.
-Those applying for boarding places will sit the selection tests in Ripon with other out of area children in September.
+Each year, there are up to 14 boarding places available in year 7 at Ripon Grammar School.
+Those applying for boarding places will sit the selection tests in Ripon.
 Allocation of boarding places is dependent on your child being deemed suitable for a grammar school education via the selection test, and being deemed suitable for boarding using the information on the 'suitability for boarding' form.
-Boarding and day places will be allocated in early March.
+Boarding and day places will be allocated on national offer day.

 It is possible to list both a day and a boarding place, however, each one is considered as a separate preference.
 If you want your child to be considered for a boarding place, you must stipulate the type of place you want to apply for (that is, weekly, termly, or both) on the common application form.